scale-it/algo-builder/examples/README.md

 After that, `algob` will be in your local yarn context.
 To use it we either access `algob` through `yarn run` (recommended), or through `node_modules/.bin`.

-The example is already initialized.
+The examples are already initialized.
 So we don't need to run `yarn run algob init .`

+#### PyTEAL

+Many examples are using PyTEAL.
+Please follow our [PyTEAL setup](../README.md#pyteal).

 ### Update config

-Open `algob.config.js` and update:
+We created one config file for all examples in this repository.
+To use customize it: copy the `/examples/algob.confg-template.js` to `/examples/algob.config-local.js` and update the following positions in the latter file:

-+ Update `master-account`.
-It must be an account with some ALGOs - it will be used for deployment and for activating / funding other accounts.
++ `master-account`: must be an account with some ALGOs - it will be used for deployment and for activating / funding other accounts.